-As the sun starts to set the courtyard makes a homely location for up to 160 guests to gather for a relaxed BBQ or hog roast, sitting on haybales and keeping warm by firepits.
-This wedding venue has no neighbours near by so you and your friends and family can party well into the night.
+As the sun starts to set the charming courtyard at this rustic Cornwall wedding venue makes a homely location for up to 160 guests to gather for a relaxed BBQ or hog roast, sitting on haybales and keeping warm by firepits.
+This charming, rustic wedding venue has no neighbours near by so you and your friends and family can party well into the night.

-Cripps Barn in Gloucestershire is one of the most beautiful rustic wedding venues around and has been open for parties since 1990.
+Cripps Barn is one of the most beautiful rustic wedding venues in Cirencester, and has been open for parties since 1990.
 The traditional brick barn can hold up to 150 seated guests and has outdoor space too if you’d prefer an al fresco ceremony.

-Cain Manor is a stunning, exclusive wedding venue in Surrey.
+Cain Manor is a stunning, exclusive rustic wedding venue in Surrey.
 The manor house was restored in the early 2000s and, despite having capacity for up to 150 wedding guests, has a cosy and romantic feel to it.
-No rustic wedding venue would be complete without wood-beamed ceilings and a beautiful barn ceremony room and Cain Manor ticks all the boxes.
+Of course, rural wedding venues aren't complete without wood-beamed ceilings and a beautiful barn ceremony room and Cain Manor ticks all the boxes.

 It’s a beautiful country house and barn wedding venue complete with 14 guest bedrooms, unbeatable views, and Bijou’s experienced wedding coordinators on hand to make your day run smoothly.

 12. The Normans – North Yorkshire